Reconstructing AGN X-ray spectral parameter distributions with Bayesian methods II: Population inference: Reconstruction of the parent population's properties

 Namely, the posterior probability of the population distribution is determined by maximizing its overlap with each PDF $P(\theta_i|\theta)$.

-\citet{Loredo2004} includes another term in the likelihood function (equation~6), which asserts that no other sources are detected elsewhere in the parameter space, to account for the source uncertainties.
-We choose to simplify it and ignore this term for the parametric fitting method, because almost all the parameter space is covered by the PDFs of detected sources (espcially for $\Gamma$, where this method is applied as presented below), thus the additional term does not make much difference here.
+\citet{Loredo2004} includes another term in the likelihood function (Eq.~6), which asserts that no other sources are detected elsewhere in the parameter space, to account for the source uncertainties.
+We chose to simplify it and ignore this term for the parametric fitting method, because almost all the parameter space is covered by the PDFs of detected sources (especially for $\Gamma$, where this method is applied as presented below), and thus the additional term does not make much difference here.

-We infer the parent distribution of the photon index $\Gamma$ as an example of the application of this method.
-Since it has been observed that $\Gamma$ follows approximately a Gaussian distribution \citep{Nandra1994,Ueda2014,Ricci2017}, we can parametrize its parent distribution with a Gaussian with only two free parameters, i.e., mean $\mu$ and standard deviation $\sigma$.
-We apply non-informative priors on the two parameters, including a uniform prior between 1.5 and 2.5 for $\mu$ and a Jeffreys prior between 0.01 and 1 for $\sigma$.
-With the likelihood function and prior we sample the posterior using \texttt{MultiNest} \citep{Feroz2008,Feroz2009,Feroz2019}, which is an implementation of the nested-sampling algorithm \citep{Skilling2004}. \texttt{MultiNest} has the capability to sample multi-modal posteriors, which is essential to analyse low S/N data with complex models, since more common sampling approaches like Markov Chain Monte Carlo (MCMC) often have difficulties in exploring a multi-modal parameter space.
-We test this approach using a sub-sample of 660 sources from the total simulated sample introduced in Sect.~\ref{Simulated sample}.
-The true $\Gamma$ distribution follows a Gaussian with $\mu = 1.75$ and $\sigma = 0.15$.
-We select this relatively small mean value of $\Gamma$, so that it is significantly different from the median of the prior of $\Gamma$, which is applied for the spectral fitting.
+We infer the parent distribution of the photon index, $\Gamma$, as an example of the application of this method.
+Since it has been observed that $\Gamma$ approximately follows a Gaussian distribution \citep{Nandra1994,Ueda2014,Ricci2017}, we parameterized its parent distribution with a Gaussian with only two free parameters: the mean, $\mu$, and the standard deviation, $\sigma$.
+We applied non-informative priors to the two parameters, including a uniform prior between 1.5 and 2.5 for $\mu$ and a Jeffreys prior between 0.01 and 1 for $\sigma$.
+With the likelihood function and prior we sampled the posterior using \texttt{MultiNest} \citep{Feroz2008,Feroz2009,Feroz2019}, which is an implementation of the nested-sampling algorithm \citep{Skilling2004}. \texttt{MultiNest} has the capability to sample multimodal posteriors, which is essential to analyze low-S/N data with complex models, since more common sampling approaches such as Markov chain Monte Carlo often have difficulties in exploring a multimodal parameter space.
+We tested this approach by constructing a subsample of 660 sources from the total simulated sample introduced in Sect.~\ref{Simulated sample} with a true $\Gamma$ distribution following a Gaussian with $\mu = 1.75$ and $\sigma = 0.15$.
+We selected this relatively small mean value of $\Gamma$ so that it is significantly different from the median of the prior of $\Gamma$, which is applied for the spectral fitting.